 - Hardly noticeable due to the ultralightweight design: small buckle and lightweight yet hardwearing nylon webbing

-- Plenty of color and sizing options to get the right fit for you: six colors and 12 sizes (or 72 different combinations)
+- Plenty of color and sizing options to get the right fit for you: six colors and 12 sizes (or 72 different combinations in total)

 Cons:

-- A bit hard getting used to compared to most traditional designs (may wish to watch the short videos on grip6.com to see how use this nylon belt and how to cut the webbing to size or change buckles)
+- A bit hard to get used to compared to most traditional designs (may wish to watch the short videos on grip6.com to see how to use this nylon belt and how to cut the webbing to size or change buckles)

 - Make sure you use your pants size when ordering the belt as it comes in 12 different lengths